 Cultures of the world are surveyed, and emphasis is given to those of North America.
 Included are the concepts of culture, social and political organization, language, religion and magic, and elementary anthropological theory.
-(This course is offered on campus and may be offered via televi-ART (ART) 103 Introduction To Art (1) Materials and techniques of ctudio
+(This course is offered on campus and may be offered via television.)
+(3 Lec.)